restic/restic/doc/030_preparing_a_new_repo.rst

 like this: ``s3:http://server:port/bucket_name``.

-.. note:: Certain S3-compatible servers do not properly implement the ListObjectsV2 API,
+.. note:: Certain S3-compatible servers do not properly implement the
-          most notably Ceph versions before v14.2.5.
-On these backends you need to provide the ``-o s3.list-objects-v1=true`` option to use the ListObjects API instead.
+          ``ListObjectsV2`` API, most notably Ceph versions before v14.2.5.
+On these backends, as a temporary workaround, you can provide the ``-o s3.list-objects-v1=true`` option to use the older ``ListObjects`` API instead.
+This option may be removed in future versions of restic.

 Minio Server